The Asia-Pacific is one of the world's most dynamic macro-regions; and its relevance will likely increase in the future.

 Geopolitical Realities Threaten to Derail Trump-Kim Summit

 The recent diplomatic developments concerning North Korea, and especially the announcement of a Trump-Kim meeting, have caused much debate among analysts.
-Many media presented it as a turning point towards a negotiated solution of the nuclear issue and of the division of the Peninsula, explaining it as a success of tight sanctions (a discourse also heard at the political level).
+Many media presented it as a turning point, presenting it as a success of tight sanctions (a discourse also heard at the political level).

 But if we look at the past, we see that Pyongyang has constantly been using its nuclear programme also as a mean to obtain international economic aid in the logic of regime preservation.
-As such, it is my opinion that North Korea's offer to negotiate is consistent with its grand strategy, and does not represent any "revolution" of sort.
-Also, the upcoming talks (provided they ultimately take place) will hardly solve anything, because the geopolitical reality of Korea remains virtually unaltered, with the only relevant difference being that Pyongyang now has nuclear weapons.
-Time will tell what will happen, but do not expect a brakthrough from these meetings.
+As such, North Korea's offer to negotiate is consistent with its grand strategy and does not represent any "revolution" of sort.
+In addition, the upcoming talks [which eventually took place in June 2018] will hardly solve anything, because the geopolitical reality of Korea remains virtually unaltered.

 Full article here (only for Geopolitical Monitor subscribers).